PandaWei/3-Jekyll/_posts/2016-01-01-deploy-avocado-vt.markdown

 functions such as qualifying new hardware.
 It's an open-source project under the GPL and is used and developed by a number of organizations, including Google, IBM, Red Hat, Fujitsu, and many others.

-and it's also very popular for virtualization test, recommended by Qemu, KVM and Libvirt's official.
+and it's also very popular for virtualization test, recommended by Qemu, KVM and Libvirt's official website.

 - [Recommended-by-QEMU](http://wiki.qemu.org/Contribute/KVMAutotestInstallfest)
 - [Recommended-by-KVM](http://www.linux-kvm.org/page/KVM-Autotest)